mc2-center/minidream-r-env/README.md

 2. Get the container id of `rstudio` by using: `docker ps`

-3. `docker cp example.csv containerId:/example.csv`
+3. First make sure that you are in the right directory by doing: `cd /minidream-r-env/rstudio/utils`.
+Then, copy your local file to docker container by doing: `docker cp example.csv containerId:example.csv`

+*Note*: Now, if you do: `docker compose exec -it rstudio ls`, you should be able to see `example.csv`

-4. `docker compose exec rstudio /root/util/add_users.sh /example.csv`
+4. `docker compose exec rstudio /root/util/add_users.sh example.csv`

 5. You should be able to log in as `catherine` now by using password `2222`